gamemanual0/gm0/source/docs/appendix/vendor-list.rst

 - VEX/VEXPro

   - **Game Manual 0 no longer endorses or supports any products from VEX or related IFI companies.**
-  - VEX/IFI has a history of extremely concerning accusations of workplace harrassment, toxicity, and general behaviour that does not align with the ideals of the *FIRST*\ |reg| Tech Challenge.
-All of these accusations and more have been collated in a `Chief Delphi thread <https://www.chiefdelphi.com/t/cw-sexual-harassment-an-open-letter-to-vex/416929>`_ (WARNING: This thread contains many potentially sensitive topics, such as sexual harrassment.
+  - VEX/IFI (IFI is the parent company of VEX) has a history of extremely concerning accusations of workplace harrassment, toxicity, and general behaviour that does not align with the ideals of the *FIRST*\ |reg| Tech Challenge.
+All of these accusations and more have been collated in a `Chief Delphi thread. <https://www.chiefdelphi.com/t/cw-sexual-harassment-an-open-letter-to-vex/416929>`_ (WARNING: This thread contains many potentially sensitive topics, such as sexual harrassment.
 Read at your own risk!)
 - `West Coast Products <https://wcproducts.com/>`_

   - Also known as WCP, West Coast Products sells products exclusively aimed toward FRC use.
 However, much like VEXPro, many of their parts can be used in FTC, especially in custom robots.
 In fact, VEXPro and West Coast Products sell many of the same parts.